ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**5.1.1**

+- Compatibility update for Risk of Rain 2 Expansion 1 (SotV).
+- Updated R2API dependency to 4.0.11.
+- Updated BepInEx dependency to 5.4.1902.
+- Updated TILER2 dependency to 5.0.3.

 **5.1.0**